scoopex/puppet-ubuntudesktop/README.md

 I use this repo/code to setup my personal system.

 This project is GNU GPLv3 (see LICENCE file).
+Contributions or forks are welcome.

 # Setup my workstation